-The first day of tutorial I stood by my whiteboard ready to welcome my five eighth graders to Novel Study.
-A second-year tutor stood at the door signaling to students what tutor they should head to.
+The first day of mentoring I stood by my whiteboard ready to welcome my five eighth graders to Novel Study.
+A second-year fellow stood at the door signaling to students what fellow they should head to.
 When she pointed a student in my direction, the girl stopped in her tracks, looked me up and down and said, “She is my teacher?
 Hell no.” She then promptly rolled her eyes and turned to leave the room.

-I signed up for the Tutor Corps because I thought I was innately needed and qualified to tutor Great Oaks students.
-My biggest challenge as a tutor developed after the realization that my capacity to serve my students was limited.
+I signed up for the Great Oaks Fellows because I thought I was innately needed and qualified to mentor Great Oaks students.
+My biggest challenge as a fellow developed after the realization that my capacity to serve my students was limited.
 I had to find the motivation to continue working hard to offer them as much as I could when, in reality, they were teaching me more than I was teaching them.

 I’ve come to accept that even if I didn’t “serve” my students in the idealistic way I thought I would, I learned to adjust my expectations and think of my students themselves when I needed a reason to show up.
 As I continue working in education, those students are still my “why,” and give me all the motivation I need.